NexuFed-AI/rke2-ml-cluster/docs/cluster.md

 export HOST_IP=$(hostname -I | cut -d' ' -f1) # This is currently not used.
 It is necessary, if the node has an external IP. export CONTROL_DNS="ml-cluster.local" # This is the DNS name of the master.
 It is used for accessing the Rancher UI.
 (Current Admin for creating a DNS is: Anil) export KUBECTL_FILE="/root/.kube/config" # This is the location of the kubeconfig file.
-It is used for accessing the cluster using `kubectl` export USERNAME=${USERNAME:-"admin"} # Specify the admin user, if different than ika-admin export NODE_CONFIG_FILE="/home/$USERNAME/.kube/node_config.yaml" # This is the location of the node_config.yaml file.
+It is used for accessing the cluster using `kubectl` export USERNAME=${USERNAME:-"admin"} # Specify the admin user, if different than admin export NODE_CONFIG_FILE="/home/$USERNAME/.kube/node_config.yaml" # This is the location of the node_config.yaml file.
 It is used for joining the cluster. export VIP=${VIP:-"192.168.0.100"} # Virtual IP of the cluster.
 It is used for accessing the cluster using `kubectl` and for accessing the Rancher UI.